 - 1/3 c tapioca starch

-See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flour mixes.
+See the notes in the recipe for a super simple DIY gluten-free flour blend.
 You can save quite a bit by mixing your own.

 Coconut Cake Ingredients

 When I developed this recipe I had trouble getting the coconut flavor to survive the baking process.
 But canned coconut milk along with plenty of coconut extract does the trick.
 To get a noticeable coconut flavor in the cake, canned coconut milk is key.
 Be sure that you use regular, not light coconut milk.
 Especially in cooler weather, coconut milk tends to separate in the can.
 There will be a firm, creamy white layer on top and the more translucent coconut water on bottom.
 It is important that you warm the coconut milk so that the water and cream will combine.
 Heat in a microwave safe bowl for 30 to 40 seconds and whisk vigorously until there are no chunks of coconut cream.
 Then measure.

 In addition to the coconut milk, I use 2 TABLEspoons of coconut extract or flavoring.
 This sounds like a lot of extract, but this is what it takes to give this cake a definite coconut flavor.